dlangille/SamDrucker/database.md

   ORDER BY 1;
 ```

-Show me all the packages installed on HOST bar
+Show me all packages installed on host bar

 ```
 SELECT P.name || '-' || PV.version